 The hospital will bill your insurance company or companies.
 A valid insurance card is required at the time of your admission.
 Your estimated out-of-pocket liability is due at the time of admission unless you show evidence of a secondary insurance.

-Given Main Line Health's relationship with Nemours/Alfred I. duPont Hospital for Children and Onsite Neonatal Partners, will any bills come from them?
+Given Main Line Health's relationship with Children’s Hospital of Philadelphia (CHOP), will any bills come from them?

-Many deliveries at Main Line Health are attended by neonatal providers (physicians, physician assistants or nurse practitioners) who are affiliated with Nemours/Alfred I. duPont Hospital for Children.
-In the event you or your newborn requires care from a Nemours clinician during your hospital stay, you will receive a bill from Nemours.
-However, if you deliver at Riddle Hospital your neonatal provider is Onsite Neonatal Partners.
+Many deliveries at Main Line Health are attended by neonatal providers (physicians, physician assistants or nurse practitioners) who are affiliated with CHOP.
+In the event you or your newborn requires care from a CHOP clinician during your hospital stay, you will receive a bill from CHOP.

 Main Line Health requires a neonatal provider to attend cesarean section deliveries for the safety and well-being of the newborn.
 A neonatal provider may also be requested by the obstetrical care provider for certain deliveries, or may be required according to Main Line Health policy to attend vaginal deliveries where certain maternal conditions exist or there are concerns about the baby's health that may require immediate assessment.
 Ask your obstetrician if this is anticipated for your delivery.